What is Church SEO?

 It required a lot of digging and sifting through search results in most cases, but every once and a while a church would appear right on page 1 of our search that was an amazing fit and ended up being added to our list of churches to visit in person.

-Our family was not the only family out there who makes their place of worship a key deciding factor when considering a move to a new town.
+Our family is not the only family out there who makes their place of worship a key deciding factor when considering a move to a new town.
 Each year hundreds of thousands of people migrate to new cities and are not sure where they are going to worship.

 WHY SEO MATTERS FOR YOUR CHURCH